-The elasticity of PIT varied over the period, not only tax rules, but also the distribution of the taxable income changed, as the minimum wage increased very significantly in 2001 and 2002.
+The elasticity of PIT varied over the period, not only tax rules but also the distribution of the taxable income changed, as the minimum wage increased very significantly in 2001 and 2002.
+From 2002 the definition of income excludes pensions and at the same time the tax allowance of pensions was abolished.
+This measure had no impact on PIT revenue, but progressivity was increased because of the marginal tax burden decreased less than the average tax burden.
 In the last quarter of 2002, the government introduced a "no tax on minimum wages" principle by increasing the normal allowances for employees up to the maximum, this allowance phased gradually out in higher income levels.
 Naturally, it had a full year impact in 2003.